zaifkhan/ha-babybuddy-dashboard/README.md

 Because this setup requires custom helpers, REST commands, and specific entity names tailored to your child, you can choose to use the automated Web Generator or set it up manually.

-**Important Note on Entity Names**
+**⚠️ Important Note on Entity Names**

-This dashboard relies on the exact entity ID prefix created by the official Baby Buddy HACS integration (e.g., sensor.alex_smith, switch.timer_alex_smith).
+This dashboard relies on the exact entity ID prefix created by the official Baby Buddy HACS integration.
+For example, if your child's timer is switch.alex_smith_timer, your prefix is alex_smith.

 * You must enter this exact prefix into the generator.